jpdh9881/telegram-translator/README.md

 How it works:

-- you need a Telegram group and a Telegram bot in that group
+- you need a Telegram group(s) and a Telegram bot in that group
-- forward the Telegram message(s) you want translated to that group
+- forward the Telegram messages you want translated to that group
-- message(s) is registered as a bot update
+- message(s) are registered as a bot update
-- this app polls the bot's updates, gets any new messages, translates them, then uses the bot to send the translated messages back to the group
+- this app polls the bot's updates, gets new messages, translates them, then uses the bot to send the translated messages back to the group

 ### Features

+Can translate from multiple languages.

 - Limitations:
-  - only allows translation from 1 language to 1 language (currently: RU to EN)
-  - translation quality is rudimentary
+  - translation quality is rudimentary (uses LibreTranslate)

 ### Built with